 - Death: If one of your characters loses all of his energy, the other will automatically come in to fight in his place.
 Of course, at this point, you cannot use any of the two-character attacks.
 This is similar to the two-round style of Street Fighting, except that you use a different character for each round.
 Note that unlike old Street Fighter games, there is no delay or a second “Fight!” command when one character loses.
 The other comes in immediately, so don’t be caught napping!

-Note: Naturally in the PSX version a lot of the above discussion no longer applies except in certain circumstances.
+Note: Naturally in the PSX version, due to system limitations, a lot of the above discussion no longer applies except in certain circumstances.

 “What weapon did I get this time?”